vishvAsa/notes/history/paganology/Aryan/indo-iranian/indo-aryan/persons/brAhma/sage-bloodlines/ajJNAta-gotrAH.md

 ## bharata-muni
 author of nATyashAstra, who explained bhAvas and rasas.

+## udayana
+logician,  shored up the vaidika dharma against the enticements of bauddhas.

 ## rAmAnanda
 social reformer, founder of a fair monastic order, guru of kabIr.